rcav8tr/CS2Mod-ResourceLocator/ReadMe.md

 - Many buildings require more than one resource.
 - Most buildings produce only one resource (exception is Recycling Center).
 - Most buildings store only one resource (exception is cargo transport buildings).
-- If a building requires, produces, or stores more than one resource, the building color is set according to the top selected resource.
+- If a building requires, produces, or stores more than one resource, the building color is set according to the top **selected resource**.
   For example, Steel requires both Coal and Metals.
-  If the Display Option is Requires and both Coal and Metals resources are selected, then a building that produces Steel is colored for Coal because Coal is higher in the list than Metals.
+  If the **Display Option** is Requires and both Coal and Metals resources are selected, then for a building that produces Steel, the color is set for Coal because Coal is higher in the list than Metals.
 - To view these buildings in their other color(s), deselect the top resource of the building.

 ### Special Case Buildings